dianaaffi/OSF-2013-2014/README.md

 For a quick look at our object model and business logic behing the API, read the <a href="https://github.com/dianaaffi/OSF-2013-2014/blob/master/Gamification%20Report.pdf">pdf documentation</a> and the <a href="https://github.com/dianaaffi/OSF-2013-2014/blob/master/PresentationGamification.pdf">presentation</a> delivered with the project.

 <h1>Installation</h1>
-Follow the steps to install the osf-gamification API and get it ready to be used by your application:
+Follow the steps to install the gamification API and get it ready to be used by your application:
 <ol>
 <li>Download the contents of the folder GamificationAPI from the <a href="https://github.com/dianaaffi/OSF-2013-2014.git">repository</a></li>
 <li>Open the project under GamificationAPI-src in Netbeans</li>